gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 #### Residual plots against predictions
 We would expect the residuals to be randomly scattered without showing any systematic patterns.
 If these scatterplots show a pattern, then the relationship may be nonlinear and the model will need to be modified accordingly.
+#### Residual plots against fitted values
+A plot of the residuals against the fitted values should also show no pattern.
+If a pattern is observed, there may be "heteroscedasticity" in the errors which means that the variance of the residuals may not be constant.
+If this problem occurs, a trasnformation of the forecast variable such as a logarithm or square root may be required.